Guidance for Applicants

 Current UK regulations aligned British Civil Airworthiness Requirements (BCAR) Section A with European regulations in August 2012.
 The changes apply to aircraft excluded from European Council Regulation (EC) 216/2008, including those aircraft listed in Annex II, commonly referred to Non-EASA aircraft.

-CAP 747 "Mandatory Requirements for Airworthiness" contains the list of specific EASA and non-EASA aircraft types.
+CAP 747 "Mandatory Requirements for Airworthiness" contains the list of non-EASA aircraft types.
 It also provides a statement of the general categories of aircraft that are excluded from European regulations and so remain subject to National rules.
 These changes apply to non-EASA aircraft that operate on a Certificate of Airworthiness (CofA).

 In order to successfully make an application you must provide: